 2. Of my deprival.
-The most glorious morning hath its evening; the hour is come wherein the fun is fetting upon not a few of the prophets; the shadows of the evening are stretched forth upon us; our day draws, our work feems to be at an end.
+The most glorious morning hath its evening; the hour is come wherein the sun is setting upon not a few of the prophets; the shadows of the evening are stretched forth upon us; our day draws, our work seems to be at an end.
 Our pulpits and places must know us no more.

-This is the Lord's doing, let all the earth keep filence before him.
+This is the Lord's doing, let all the earth keep silence before him.

-It is not a light thing for me, brethren, to be laid afide from the work, and cast out of the vineyard of the Lord; and it must be fomething of weight that must support under so severe a me utterly diffatisfied in my confcience about them.

-I know there are not a few that will add to the affliction of the afflicted, by telling the world it is their own fault, they might prevent it if they would; whether this be so or no, God knoweth, and let the Lord be judge.
-Bleffed be God, whatever be, this is not laid to our charge, as the reason of our seclusion, either infufficiency or scandal.
+It is not a light thing for me, brethren, to be laid aside from the work, and east out of the vineyard of the Lord; and it must be something of weight that must support under so severe a doom.
+I know there are not a few that will add to the affliction of the afflicted, by telling the world it is their own fault, they might prevent it if they would.
+Whether this be so or no, God knoweth, and let the Lord be judge.
+Blessed be God, whatever be, this is not laid to our charge as the reason of our seclusion, either insufficiency or scandal!

-You are not ignorant what things there are imposed on us, as the condition of our continuing our ministration; which how lawful and expedient foever they feem in the judgment of many, vet have the most specious arguments that plead for them, left ing which my heart tells me, the Lord fays, do it not.
+You are not ignorant what things there

+are imposed on us, as the condition of our continuing our ministration; which how lawful and expedient soever they seem in the judgment of many, yet have the most specious arguments that plead for them, left me utterly dissatisfied in my conscience about them.
+I must profess before God, angels, and men, that my non-submission is not from any disloyalty to authority, nor from pride, humour, or any factious disposition, or design; but because I dare not contradict my light, nor do any thing concerning which my heart tells me, the Lord says, do it not.